SimonT321/reimagined-waddle/proposal.md

-4. User Interface: Describe a user interface for your program.
-Use text menus or a simple graphic user interface.
+4. User Interface: The user interface will be comprised of a text menu with prompts for the required inputs.